MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-startup-problems.md

 Only system administrators and advanced users should try to change the Boot.ini file.
 Steps for troubleshooting Boot.ini are beyond the scope of this article.

 For more information, search the Microsoft Knowledge Base.
-To do this, go to the [Microsoft Support]() website.
+To do this, go to the Microsoft Support website.

- Reset System Configuration Utility to normal startup To reset System Configuration Utility to normal startup, follow these steps.
+Reset System Configuration Utility to normal startup.
+To reset System Configuration Utility to normal startup, follow these steps.
 1. Click Start, click Run, type msconfig in the Open box, and then click OK.
 2. On the General tab, click **Normal Startup - load all device drivers and services**, and then click OK.
 3. Restart your computer.

 Use the Windows Recovery Console

 The Recovery Console is a command-line tool that you can use to repair Windows if the computer does not start correctly.
 You can start the Recovery Console from the Windows Server 2003 CD or at startup if the Recovery Console was previously installed on your computer.
 Use the Recovery Console if the Last Known Good Configuration startup option was not successful, and you can't start the computer in safe mode.
 We recommend that you use the Recovery Console method only if you are an advanced user who can use basic commands to identify and locate problem drivers and files.
 To use Recovery Console, follow these steps.

 1. Insert the Windows Server 2003 installation CD in your CD drive or DVD drive, and then restart the computer.
 2. When you are prompted during text-mode setup, press R to start the Recovery Console.
 You can use the Recovery Console to do the following:

 - Access the drives on your computer.
 - Enable or disable device drivers or services.
 - Copy files from the Windows Server 2003 installation CD or copy files from other removable media.
 For example, you can copy a file that you need that was deleted.